 “We cannot set a boundary and simultaneously take care of another person’s feelings.” – Melody Beattie

-We all have friends who we feel tend to invade our personal space on occasion, and I’m sure we all know people we like and struggle with their being intrusive at times and yet, we say nothing.
+We all know people who occasionally invade our personal space, if they’re friends we may struggle with them being intrusive and yet, we may say nothing.

-When we fail to say something about things in a relationship that bothers us, we complicate the relationship.
+When we fail to say something about things in a relationship that make us uncomfortable, we complicate the relationship.
 Setting boundaries is a healthy thing for all relationships, not having them in place negatively impacts everyone.

-Some might prefer to use guidelines to boundaries whichever term you use, be clear about what you mean.
+Having boundaries is healthy for relationships as long as you’re clear about what you need.
 Merriam-Webster defines boundaries as: “something that indicates or fixes a limit or extent,” this gives us an excellent word picture.

-We’re all free to make our own choices in life, we’re responsible for the consequences of those choices (good or bad).
-Understanding where to draw the line in what we think, say and do in the presence of others, as well as what we allow and not allow from others in our relationships, are subject to boundaries.
+We’re all free to make our own choices in life, and we’re responsible for the consequences of those choices (good or bad).
+Understanding where to draw the line in what we think, say and do in the presence of others, as well as what we allow and won’t allow in our relationships, are subject to boundaries.

 We all need boundaries